 4. Load Up on Nutrients

 During the first trimester you’re bound to experience food aversions and/or morning sickness.
-You know what the most common food aversion is?
+You know what the most common food aversion has been with me and in my circle of friends?
 Veggies.

-The food with the most nutrients and minerals is the one thing that makes you want to run for the hills.
-That’s why it’s important to load up on nutrients ahead of time so you can build up some solid nutrient stores for baby to pull from in those first few months.
+The food with the most nutrients and minerals is the one thing that makes us want to run for the hills.
+So if you’re anything like us you may want to load up on nutrients ahead of time so you can build up some solid nutrient stores for baby to pull from in those first few months.

 If you can, start ramping up your nutrition or take a quality prenatal 4 months prior to conception.
 If you want to be really good, then start a year or two before conception.